 No text book is available to cover the entire course content.
-To alleviate this problem I have prepared class notes, which are available at a nominal cost.
-These notes cover the course material in point form, so some of the sentences may not be grammatically complete.
+To alleviate this problem, Dr. Rudra's class notes are available at a nominal cost.
 These notes are not organized according to sequence of lectures.
 They do not replace the book.
 For detailed description of various topics following books are available on the reserve desk in the library.